5004-SEA-Fa24-Geeng/final-project-group-6/Manual/README.md

 ## Filter

 ### filter
-“filter” will show all library books in the filter
+“filter” will show all library books in sorted by author name.

 ### filter \<field>~=\<value>
-This will show all of the books that have equal fields to the value.
+This will show all the books that have equal fields to the value sorted by author name.

-The fields are as follows: “bookTitle”, “authorName”, “category”, or “isbn”
+The fields are as follows: “bookTitle”, “authorName”, “category”, or “isbn”.

+### filter clear
+This clears the filter.

 ## List